RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 </p>

 It's basically [Android Draw](https://github.com/divyanshub024/AndroidDraw) on top of the camera preview.
-Most of the possible usages of camera overlay don't require interactivity and, as you will see, adding interactivity will not be straightforward.
-The reason I built this example is to show you what you can possibly do with the library.
+Most of the usages of a camera overlay that I can think of, don't require interactivity and, as you will see, adding interactivity will not be straightforward.
+The reason I built this example is to show you what you can possibly create with the library.

 The full code is available on Github [here](https://github.com/RAN3000/CameraView-overlay-demos/tree/master/FreeDrawing) so I won't go through every line of code step by step, I want to tell you about the ideas and the thought process behind it.